DragonBox/uplift-documentation/source/howto/kickstart_project.rst

 2. Once you've done this step you can `add your first repository <add_repository>` and start adding packages.

-3. Finally, from Unity 3D select :menuselection:`Uplift --> Install Dependencies` to see all fall in place.
+3. Finally, from Unity select :menuselection:`Uplift --> Refresh Upfile` then :menuselection:`Uplift --> Install Dependencies` to see all fall in place.

 You might want to see also:

-- `../recommendations/working_with_modules` guide, on how to work with modularized project efficiently
+- `../recommendations/working_with_modules` guide, on how to work efficiently with modularized project
 - `caveats-dllcode`

 .. [#upfile_location] ``Upfile.xml`` is outside of ``Assets/`` directory, which means it is **not